day8/re-frame/docs/FAQs/LoadOnMount.md

 In re-frame, Components are functions, not classes.
 They compute a materialized view of reactively delivered values.
 They don't have state.
 (And, yes, there are exceptions to every rule)

-React has a more OO sense of Components: they have state and behavior.
+React has a more OO sense of Components: they have state and behaviour.
 And even React's more modern, function components come with Hooks which are ordered, and sometimes imperative and effectful.

 So, re-frame and React are different philosophically regarding Components.
 But there is one point above all others on which they differ the most: